Are You a Hazmat Shipper of Choice?

 Finding drivers with the proper credentials, including a hazardous materials endorsement, is an ongoing challenge as well.
 These difficulties make it critical for chemical shippers to become “shippers of choice,” a concept that’s emerged to describe shippers whom carriers can rely on to offer shipments on schedule and without delays.

-is one major way to gain a competitive edge and become a “shipper of choice.”
+For chemical shippers, hazardous materials compliance is one major way to gain a competitive edge and become a “shipper of choice.”

+Keep Hazmat Training Up to DateUS DOT requires hazmat training for all employees who affect the safety of hazardous materials in transportation, and re-training is required once every three years.
 An employee with lapsed hazmat training may not perform his or her normal hazmat job functions, be it packaging materials, affixing marks and labels, handling shipments, loading, or even filling out shipping papers.

 If you don't have enough trained employees to do the work it takes to properly prepare hazmat for transport, shipments will be delayed.
 This can lead to wait times that drivers want to avoid.

 Find online hazmat training for employees or attend the expert-led Hazmat Ground Shipper Certification Workshop presented nationwide.

 With a well-trained workforce behind each shipment, a driver can confidently accept hazardous materials without worrying that an incident or release will slow him or her down a few miles down the road.

 Review Your Shipping ProceduresHazardous chemical shipments that are packaged, marked, labeled, or documented incorrectly result in delays—delays that shipper and carriers cannot afford in today’s transportation environment.
 If packages, containers, or tanks fail in transit, the costs can be devastating, and not just from the standpoint of lost time.